Shekswess/shekswess/README.md

 - Pulumi: IaaC that enables to define, deploy and manage cloud infrastructure using programming languages.
 - Serverless Framework: Simplifying the deployment and management of serverless applications.
 - Flask: My go-to Python framework for building robust and efficient backends.
-- jQuery: Crafting interactive and responsive frontend experiences.
+- jQuery or React: Crafting interactive and responsive frontend experiences.

 ## Machine Learning, Deep Learning, Federated Learning, Data Science, Data&MLOps 🤖
 In the realm of Machine Learning, Deep Learning, Federated Learning, Data Science, Data&MLOps, I leverage various libraries and frameworks: